FergusDevelopmentLLC/names-map-node/README.md

 ### Content and User Interface requirements

-Map shows state name data by year for names in the Popular Name Database (1910 - present).
+* Map shows state name data by year for names in the Popular Name Database (1910 - present).

-A Random name/map is produced on initial page load from a database query from over 33k distinct names.
+* A Random name/map is produced on initial page load from a database query from over 33k distinct names.

-User can request a random name by clicking on the shuffle icon.
+* User can request a random name by clicking on the shuffle icon.

-User can change name by clicking on the search icon.
+* User can change name by clicking on the search icon.

-User can select Male/Female for the name search.
+* User can select Male/Female for the name search.

-User can slide year from when the name first entered the list to when/if it exited.
+* User can slide year from when the name first entered the list to when/if it exited.

-The barchart legend bars represent year and the current year is highlighted, based on the slider.
+* The bar chart legend bars represent year and the current year is highlighted, based on the slider.

-There is a Tooltip affordance when hovering over state that shows number of births in that state in the current slider year.
+* There is a state outline and tooltip affordance when hovering over state that shows number of births in that state in the current slider year.

 ### Wireframes